-It’s really hard to guess whether a change you want to make will actually get better results.
+It’s really hard to guess whether a change you want to make will actually get better results, especially when improving your email marketing.
 You just have to give it a try and see!

 One way to do that is through A/B testing or split testing.
 You pick one variable with two different options.
 You send Option 1 to half of your list and Option 2 to the other half, and see what works better.
 Or, you can send each option to a part of your list (say Option A to 20%, Option B to 20% and then you send the winner to the remaining 60%).

 For example, MailChimp will let you test different subject lines, from names, content, and send time and will randomly split the list for you.
 Constant Contact, Campaign Monitor, Active Campaign, Hubspot, and Emma also offer some level of A/B testing.
 It’s a fairly standard feature these days, especially for paid plans, so check with whatever provider you use to send your emails.

 Here are some tests you could run: